gjanders/SplunkAdmins/README.md

 ## Installation
 The application is designed to work on a search head or search head cluster instance, installation on the indexing tier is not required.
 You may wish to use your monitoring console server as the search head to run this app on (as it will have `splunk_server_groups` configured for your environment).
 There are a few searches that use REST API calls which are specific to the search head cluster they run on.
 These alerts will have to be placed on each search head or search head cluster, alternatively any server with the required search peers will also work, the relevant alerts are:
-- SearchHeadLevel - Accelerated DataModels with All Time Searching Enabled
+- `SearchHeadLevel - Accelerated DataModels with All Time Searching Enabled`
-- SearchHeadLevel - Realtime Scheduled Searches are in use
+- `SearchHeadLevel - Realtime Scheduled Searches are in use`
-- SearchHeadLevel - Realtime Search Queries in dashboards
+- `SearchHeadLevel - Realtime Search Queries in dashboards`
-- SearchHeadLevel - Scheduled Searches without a configured earliest and latest time
+- `SearchHeadLevel - Scheduled Searches without a configured earliest and latest time`
-- SearchHeadLevel - Scheduled searches not specifying an index
+- `SearchHeadLevel - Scheduled searches not specifying an index`
-- SearchHeadLevel - Scheduled searches not specifying an index macro version
+- `SearchHeadLevel - Scheduled searches not specifying an index macro version`
-- SearchHeadLevel - Scheduled Searches Configured with incorrect sharing
+- `SearchHeadLevel - Scheduled Searches Configured with incorrect sharing`
-- SearchHeadLevel - Saved Searches with privileged owners and excessive write perms
+- `SearchHeadLevel - Saved Searches with privileged owners and excessive write perms`
-- SearchHeadLevel - User - Dashboards searching all indexes
+- `SearchHeadLevel - User - Dashboards searching all indexes`
-- SearchHeadLevel - User - Dashboards searching all indexes macro version
+- `SearchHeadLevel - User - Dashboards searching all indexes macro version`
-- SearchHeadLevel - Users exceeding the disk quota (recent jobs list uses a REST call so you may need to adjust the search), the SearchHeadLevel - Users exceeding the disk quota introspection is a non-search head specific alternative
+- `SearchHeadLevel - Users exceeding the disk quota (recent jobs list uses a REST call so you may need to adjust the search), the SearchHeadLevel - Users exceeding the disk quota introspection is a non-search head specific alternative`

 The following reports also are specific to a search head or search head cluster:
-- SearchHeadLevel - Alerts that have not fired an action in X days
+- `SearchHeadLevel - Alerts that have not fired an action in X days`
-- SearchHeadLevel - Data Model Acceleration Completion Status
+- `SearchHeadLevel - Data Model Acceleration Completion Status`
-- SearchHeadLevel - Macro report
+- `SearchHeadLevel - Macro report`
-- What Access Do I Have?
+- `What Access Do I Have?`

 The following dashboards are search head or search head cluster specific:
-- Data Model Rebuild Monitor
+- `Data Model Rebuild Monitor`
-- Data Model Status
+- `Data Model Status`

 The following reports / alert must either run on the cluster master or a server where the cluster master is a peer:
-- ClusterMasterLevel - Per index status
+- `ClusterMasterLevel - Per index status`
-- ClusterMasterLevel - Primary bucket count per peer
+- `ClusterMasterLevel - Primary bucket count per peer`

+## Dependencies
+This application is designed to work independently of other Splunk applications, however there are a few reports and dashboards that rely on external apps to work as expected, these include:

+Dashboards:
+- `splunk_forwarder_data_balance_tuning` - the ScatterPlot visualization relies on the Splunk MLTK (Machine Learning Toolkit), note the dashboard works without this as well

+Alerts/Reports:
+- `IndexerLevel - RemoteSearches Indexes Stats Wilcard`
+- `IndexerLevel - RemoteSearches Indexes Stats`
+- `SearchHeadLevel - audit logs showing all time searches`
+- `SearchHeadLevel - platform_stats access summary`
+- `SearchHeadLevel - Script failures in the last day`
+- `SearchHeadLevel - Search Queries summary exact match`
+- `SearchHeadLevel - Search Queries summary non-exact match`
+- `SearchHeadLevel - Searches dispatched as owner by other users`
+- `SearchHeadLevel - Search Messages field extractor slow`
+- `SearchHeadLevel - Search Messages user level`
+- `SearchHeadLevel - Search Messages admins only`
+- `SearchHeadLevel - SmartStore cache misses - dashboards`
+- `SearchHeadLevel - SmartStore cache misses - savedsearches`
+= `SearchHeadLevel - SmartStore cache misses - combined`

+Will have more accurate search results with the base64 decoding working, [decrypt2 github](https://github.com/gjanders/decrypt2) or [decrypt2 SplunkBase](https://splunkbase.splunk.com/app/5565/) can work for this situation, you will need to update the macro `base64decode` in this app once decrypt2 is installed

+The following alerts/reports:
+- `IndexerLevel - RemoteSearches Indexes Stats Wilcard`
+- `SearchHeadLevel - Search Queries summary non-exact match`
+- `SearchHeadLevel - Dashboards using depends and running searches in the background   `

+Require the [TA-Alerts for SplunkAdmins github](https://github.com/gjanders/TA-SplunkAdmins/) or [TA-Alerts for SplunkAdmins splunkbase](https://splunkbase.splunk.com/app/6518/) to work as sexpected

 ## Using the application
 Once the application is installed, **all** alerts are disabled by default and you can enable those you require or want to test in your local environment